KrispyTech/airneis/README.md

 ### The Category Page

-The category page is the main access point to the product catalogue in one category.
+The category page is the main access point to the product catalogue of a category.
 So, this page contains information about products in a single category.

+### The Product Page

+The product page is the most important page on which the customer can purchase a product.
+So, this page contains all information about a single product.

 ### The Search Page

-The product page is the most important page on which the customer can purchase a product.
+The search page is accessible everywhere from the site header.
-So, this page contains all information about a single product with the possibility to add a product in the card.
+So, this page allows them to research a specific product or type of product.
+The user also be able to sort the result by price or newness.

 ### The Shopping Cart Page